CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/gingerbread_cookies.md

 Lightly flour the top of the dough and the rolling pin and roll out the dough.

-Roll until to a half inch thickness.
+Roll to a quarter inch thickness.

 Cut gingerbread men and place them on prepared baking sheets.